tvsnarayana/AzureDevTestDeploy/environmentSetup.md

 This will provide both Git and a Bash shell.
 We will use the Bash shell as a convenience since the scripts we have built are Bash scripts.

+## Configure.sh ##

+The helper scripts provided are configured in scripts/config.sh.
+You will need to screate this file.
+We provide a template file to get you started with good defaults where we can.
+Start by copying the template:

+    $ cp script/config.tmpl config.sh

+Now edit this file, being sure to change any entries of the form '< DESCRIPTIVE TEST >'.

 ## Install Docker and Docker Machine ##

 We will use Docker Machine to create our Docker Hosts.